-The current release is 2.0 Update 1, which extends the previous release, 1.0.
-Release 1.0 of the library implemented all the decimal floating-point operations mandated by the IEEE Standard 754-2008 for Floating-Point Arithmetic.
-Release 2.0 Update 1 of the library contained in this package also adds transcendental functions (supported in 128-bit, 64-bit, and 32-bit decimal formats), including the ones specified in the technical report on decimal arithmetic ISO/IEC TR 24732 (available from www.iso.org).
+The current release is 2.0 Update 2, which extends the previous release, 2.0 Update 1.
+Release 2.0 Update 1 of the library implemented all the decimal floating-point operations mandated by the IEEE Standard 754-2008 for Floating-Point Arithmetic, plus a set of transcendental functions (supported in 128-bit, 64-bit, and 32-bit decimal formats), including the ones specified in the technical report on decimal arithmetic ISO/IEC TR 24732 (available from www.iso.org).
 For operations involving integer operands or results, the library supports signed and unsigned 8-, 16-, 32-, and 64-bit integers.

-The library package contains: (1) a copy of the end user license agreement, eula.txt; (2) a README file; (3) a LIBRARY subdirectory with all the source files necessary to build the library, and a README file which specifies how to build the library in Linux*, HP-UX, Windows**, and other operating systems; (4) a TESTS subdirectory with source and input files necessary to build and run a reduced set of tests for the library and a README file which specifies how to build and run these tests; (5) an EXAMPLES subdirectory containing eight examples of calls to library functions with various combinations of build options.
+The library package contains: (1) a copy of the end user license agreement, eula.txt; (2) a README file; (3) a LIBRARY subdirectory with all the source files necessary to build the library in Linux*, HP-UX, Windows*, and other operating systems; (4) a TESTS subdirectory with source and input files necessary to build and run a reduced set of tests for the library and a README file which specifies how to build and run these tests; (5) an EXAMPLES subdirectory containing eight examples of calls to library functions with various combinations of build options.

-This generic package will run on any platform in Linux™, Windows™, HP-UX™, Solaris™, or OS X™.
+This generic package should run on any platform in Linux*, Windows*, HP-UX*, Solaris*, or macOS*.

 To report any issues, please send email to firstname.lastname@example.org.

-Marius Cornea is a principal engineer in Intel's Software & Solutions Group.
-He holds a master's degree in Electrical Engineering and a Ph.D. degree in Computer Science from Purdue University in West Lafayette, IN.
+Marius Cornea is a senior principal engineer at Intel, and is the principal maintainer of the Open Source version of the Intel® Decimal Floating-Point Math Library.
+He holds a master's degree in Electrical Engineering from the Polytechnic Institute of Cluj in Romania, and a Ph.D. degree in Computer Science from Purdue University in West Lafayette, IN.
 Since joining Intel in 1994, his work was related to scientific computation, design and development of numerical algorithms, floating-point emulation, exception handling, mathematical libraries, and new floating-point instruction definition and analysis.
-His e-mail is firstname.lastname@example.org.
-As a principal maintainer of the Open Source version of the Intel® Decimal Floating-Point Math Library, he would like to thank Jim Thomas and Jon Okada from Hewlett-Packard for testing and finding early in the development stage several issues in some of the library functions, and also Amr Abdel-Fatah from Cairo University for finding one issue later in version 2.0.
+His e-mail is email@example.com.